 DDAM is a type of shock spectrum analysis that estimates the dynamic response of a component to shock-loading caused by the sudden movement of a vessel.
 Use DDAM to analyze the shock response at the mountings of various shipboard equipment such as masts, propulsion shafts, rudders, exhaust uptakes, and other critical structures.

 DDAM is used primarily to validate designs for the U.S. Navy.
 It simulates the interaction between the shock-loaded component and its fixed structure.
 Use DDAM to determine the characteristics of underwater explosion phenomena including the effects of shock waves (depth charges, mines, missiles, and torpedoes), surface ship or submarine body response to shock loading, and the application of shock spectra to component design.

 Complete a number of different multiphysics workflows using Simulation Mechanical software.
-Setting up advanced simulations is easy thanks to standard engineering terminology, visual process guidance, and user-friendly tools and wizards that transfer simulation results between multiple analyses.
-This helps designers, engineers, and analysts focus on product performance rather than advanced numerical or simulation methods.
+Set up advanced simulations easily with standard engineering terminology, visual process guidance, and user-friendly tools and wizards that transfer simulation results between multiple analyses.
+Help designers, engineers, and analysts focus on product performance, rather than advanced numerical or simulation methods.

-Create reports with a click of a button.
-Reports have a cover page, table of contents, material information, boundary conditions, mesh properties, and the results of the analysis, including images and animations.
-You can choose from a variety of output formats.
+Quickly create reports with a cover page, table of contents, material information, boundary conditions, mesh properties, and analysis results, including images and animations.
+Choose from a variety of output formats.